Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Assessing the Aftermath:
-- The chapter begins with Daenerys Targaryen surveying the aftermath of the battle for Meereen, witnessing the destruction and the challenges of ruling a liberated city.
+- Continue with Daenerys Targaryen surveying the aftermath of the battle for Meereen, witnessing the destruction and the challenges of ruling a liberated city.
 - She takes stock of the political landscape, with various factions vying for power and stability hanging by a thread.
 2. Resistance and Internal Struggles:
 - Daenerys faces resistance from factions within Meereen, including the Masters and former slavers, who refuse to accept her rule.